-Paul has received many awards for his own work.
-They include a BAFTA for Best Documentary Series for The Duty Men about British undercover drug agents; and the BFI’s Grierson Award for Fourteen Days in May, a moving and hard-hitting documentary about the execution of an innocent young black man in Mississippi who went to the gas chamber, which won five further international awards.
+Paul has received many awards for work he both devised and directed, including a BAFTA for ‘Best Documentary Series’ for The Duty Men, about British undercover drug agents (he also authored the accompanying bestselling book).
+Paul was awarded the BFI’s prestigious Grierson Award, as well five further international awards, for Fourteen Days in May, the landmark feature documentary on the execution of an innocent young black man in Mississippi, who was sent to the gas chamber.

-The Observer voted him the ‘Documentary Maker’s Documentary Maker‘.
+The Observer voted him the ‘Documentary Maker’s Documentary Maker.’